April 12, 2024

 Premier API companies, like Stripe, implement an additional expand parameter on all their endpoints.
 Generally, nested objects in the Stripe API are not expanded by default and instead are represented by their id .
 This parameter gives you ability to inflate the nested objects returned from the API and get their attributes and also recursively inflate the nested objects within them.

-At Pocketflows, we’re building embedded APIs to help VSaaS and enterprise companies build high-quality customer engagement tools faster and better.
+At Pocketflows, we’re building embedded APIs to help VSaaS and enterprise companies build high-quality marketing tools faster and better.
 It’s our goal to offer the best API experience, so we have implemented the expand parameter and wanted to share our thoughts.

 Motivation